 Hip resurfacing is a type of surgery to replace a damaged hip joint.

-In the hip joint, the rounded head of the thighbone (the femoral head) moves
+In the normal hip joint, the rounded head of the thighbone (the femoral head) moves

-smoothly inside the round socket of the hip bone.
+smoothly inside the round socket of the hipbone.
 Normally, the socket is lined with

-cartilage,
+cartilage.
+This helps the bones move smoothly.
+When there is damage to this joint,

-which helps the bones move smoothly.
-When there is damage to this joint, moving the femoral head may cause pain as the bones scrape together abnormally.
+Moving the femoral head may cause pain as the bones scrape together abnormally when

 thighbone.
-Next, he or she trims and caps your femoral head with a smooth metal covering.
+Next they trim and cap your femoral head with a smooth metal covering.

-Your surgeon also removes the part of the damaged bone with the hip bone socket, replacing
+Your surgeon also removes the part of the damaged bone with the hipbone socket.
+It

 Hip resurfacing is a type of hip replacement surgery.
 In traditional hip replacement